Mahathir slams Myanmar’s Suu Kyi for handling of Rohingya

-SINGAPORE (AP) — Malaysian Prime Minister Mahathir Mohamed has sharply criticized Myanmar leader Aung San Suu Kyi for her handling of an ethnic crisis that led to mass killings and the exodus of more than 700,000 Rohingya Muslims from her country.
+SINGAPORE (AP) — Malaysian Prime Minister Mahathir Mohamed sharply criticized Myanmar leader Aung San Suu Kyi on Tuesday for her handling of an ethnic crisis that led to mass killings and the exodus of more than 700,000 Rohingya Muslims from her country.

-Mahathir said Tuesday that Nobel Peace Prize laureate Suu Kyi is “trying to defend the indefensible” in justifying violence by Myanmar security forces against Rohingya in Rakhine state.
+Mahathir said Nobel Peace Prize laureate Suu Kyi was “trying to defend the indefensible” in justifying violence by Myanmar security forces against Rohingya in Rakhine state.

-He said that as a former political prisoner, Suu Kyi should understand suffering.
+Hundreds of thousands of Rohingya have fled to neighboring Bangladesh since August 2017.

-Mahathir was asked about the issue at a news conference on the sidelines of a regional summit in Singapore.
+“They are actually oppressing these people to the point of, well, killing them, mass killing, and burial in graves dug by the victims and that kind of thing.
+That may be relevant in ancient times, but in modern days, we don’t do that kind of thing,” said Mahathir, a 93-year-old political veteran whose own past treatment of dissidents at times drew opprobrium.

 Most Read Nation & World Stories